buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcProcedure.md

 # IfcProcedure

-An _IfcProcedure_ is a logical set of actions to be taken in response to an event or to cause an event to occur.
+An _IfcProcedure_ is a logical set of actions to be taken in response to an event or to cause an event to occur.<!-- end of definition -->

 > HISTORY New entity in IFC2x2

 { .change-ifc2x4}
 > IFC4 CHANGE _ProcedureType_ renamed to _PredefinedType_ and made optional (upward compatible).
 Where rules WR1 and WR2 have been removed.

 { .use-head}
 ### Use definitions